Lissy93/sentiment-analysis/README.md

 ```
 sentiment-analysis will return a score between -1 and +1, where negative numbers represent a negative overall sentiment.

+For further examples of usage, see this [Example Gist].

 ## Testing
 `npm test`